-I help young people and families work with MindMate, enabling them to have a say about plans in the city, and about the support and information available.
-I manage the MindMate Ambassador team, support MindMate Volunteers and facilitate the MindMate Professional Approval panel to ensure information on this site is clinically safe and evidence based.
+I help children, young people and families in Leeds work alongside MindMate and the Future in Mind Programme Board, enabling them to have a say about plans in the city, and about the support and information available.
+I manage the MindMate Ambassador team and also facilitate the MindMate Professional Approval panel to ensure information on this site is clinically safe and evidence based.

 About the MindMate Ambassador team